 Some estimate that more than a third of professional broadcasters monetize their content via subscription models.
 Others choose advertising or TVOD (pay-per-view / online rental), or a mixture of these models.

-Either way, OTT video represents a huge source of potential income.
+Either way, the OTT video represents a huge source of potential income.
 This is especially true for certain industries.
 Time-sensitive events like sports are perfect for pay-per-view monetization.
 Businesses have been making millions from sports streaming for many years.
 However, monetization is also highly effective for a variety of other types of video, such as:

 - Entertainment (via advertising, subscription fees, or pay-per-view)